lemonsqueeze/OpenWRTQuotas/README.md

 ### Security

-This is by no means absolutely secure, however with a typical group of non-hostile guests it works pretty well:
+This is by no means secure, however with a typical crowd of non-hostile guests it works pretty well:

 - Mac addresses can be changed, if a guest does so he'll get a brand new quota.
-- Limits only kick in for ip range specified in `enable_quota`.
-If you left addresses out a guest can bypass limits by using one of these ips (could be a feature too if you need priviledged users.
-A better way would be to add special rules for them)
+- Limits only kick in for the dhcp ip range.
+If there are addresses left out a guest can bypass limits by using one of these ips (could be a feature too if you need priviledged users.
+A better way would be to add special rules for them).
 - The mac/ip tracking logic runs every minute so when a pairing changes there's a window of at most 1 minute where a guest could be running on someone else's quota.
-Pairing changes are rare enough and in the worst case, at 100k/s the potential for abuse is small enough that it doesn't matter here.
+Pairing changes are rare enough and in the worst case, at 100k/s the potential for abuse is small enough that it doesn't matter.

 ------------------------------------------------------------------------------------

 ### Source

-- `base` branch: minimal scripts which are not openwrt specific.
+- `base` branch has minimal scripts which are not openwrt specific.
 No ui.
   Should be fairly easy to port to other distros.
-- `openwrt` branch adds admin interface and some extra features. openwrt specific.
+- `openwrt` branch adds admin interface and some extra features (openwrt specific).

 See [HACKING](HACKING.md) for details.